page-up-arrow

 Visiting the Museum

 Volunteers are available during the week to provide guided tours of the museum.
-For larger groups or to book an in depth tour, or to view any of our artifacts that are currently in storage, please contact the museum at museumpc@stjoes.ca or call 905-522-1155 ex 35512.
+For larger groups or to book an in depth tour, please contact the museum at museumpc@stjoes.ca or call 905-522-1155 extension 35512 or 35561.

 Admission: Admission is by donation.
 All proceeds go to support museum educational programming.